AloisSeckar/nuxt-neon/docs/1-1-overview.md

 const neon = getNeonClient()
 ```

 Like that, sensitive connection data are sealed within the Nuxt server.
-The only public property might be the database name (if you pick the public variant).
 On the other hand, this means **you cannot use Nuxt Neon in static builds** and deploy without JS runtime.

 The driver instance alone is available at your dispose (server-side).
 Check [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) for the full reference of provided features like the `transaction()` function.